valkey-io/valkey-doc/topics/lru-cache.md

 The following policies are available:

-* **noeviction**: New values aren’t saved when memory limit is reached.
+* **noeviction**: New values aren't saved when memory limit is reached.
 When a database uses replication, this applies to the primary database
 * **allkeys-lru**: Keeps most recently used keys; removes least recently used (LRU) keys
 * **allkeys-lfu**: Keeps frequently used keys; removes least frequently used (LFU) keys
 * **volatile-lru**: Removes least recently used keys with a time-to-live (TTL) set.